neerex/MonkGame/README.md

 ### Whats This Project Contains
 * Fully rigged and smooth moving character that uses new Unity Input System
-* Blendtree animated character movement in every direction
+* Blendtree animated character with smooth movement in every direction
 * Spell animations and VFX
 * Spell system that you can extend on
-* Modifiable Stat system
+* Modifiable Stat system for spells and characters
-* Upgrade Stat system and powerups
+* Powerup System
 * Full Zenject Integration

 #### Setup